 Don’t allow a to-do list disqualify you from an evening with people you’re called to love in friendship.
 Scheduling is hard enough in our world.
 If it’s eating with kind, welcoming people in a less than perfect house versus eating alone, what do you think someone would choose?
 We tell our guests ‘come as you are,’ perhaps we should tell ourselves ‘host as you are.’

-Over the years, my spouse and I have had people tell us how comfortable they feel at our place precisely because of the scruffy hospitality.
+— Over the years, we’ve had people tell us how comfortable they feel at our place precisely because of the scruffy hospitality.
 I don’t even own a set of nice dishes.
 We have one mismatched every-day set.
 I have no clue how to properly set a table either.
 Sorry Emily Post!